Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Analysis of experimental data

 We start by comparing the activity of Type A and Type B supraparticles, which all have the same $\Pt$ loading.
-Interestingly, some pairs of Type A/Type B supraparticles exhibit identical catalytic activity during the first 5\,min of the reaction, but diverge markedly at longer times.
-As shown in Fig.~\ref{fig:compare}, the concentration profiles of Type B supraparticles remain linear on a semilogarithmic scale, consistent with pseudo-first-order kinetics, whereas Type A profiles deviate after 5–8 min, indicating a transition to a different kinetic regime.
-To pinpoint this transition, we track the time evolution of the 4-NiP hydrogenation rate by finite-difference differentiation of the measured concentration (Fig.~\ref{fig:logs}b).
-At short times ($t<5$ min), hydrogenation rates differ between Type A samples, but at longer times ($t>5$ min), the rate curves collapse.
+Interestingly, as shown in Fig.~\ref{fig:compare}, some pairs of Type A/Type B supraparticles exhibit identical catalytic activity during the first 5\,min of the reaction, but diverge markedly at longer times.
+Moreover, Fig.~\ref{fig:compare} shows that the concentration profiles of Type B supraparticles remain linear on a semilogarithmic scale, consistent with pseudo-first-order kinetics, whereas Type A profiles deviate after 5–8 min, indicating a transition to a different kinetic regime.
+To pinpoint this transition, we extract the time evolution of the 4-NiP reduction rate by applying finite-difference differentiation to the measured concentration profile in Fig.\ref{fig:logs}a,c,e.
+As shown in Fig.\ref{fig:logs}b,d at short times ($t<5$ min), the reaction rates differ between different Type A samples, but at longer times ($t>5$ min), all the rate curves collapse.
 Notably, while the 4-NiP concentration at $t=5$ min varies significantly (Fig.~\ref{fig:logs}a), the rates at and beyond this point are nearly identical (Fig.~\ref{fig:logs}b).
 This behavior is consistent with the pseudo\text{-}zeroth\text{-}order kinetics with respect to 4-NiP, characteristic of $\Hy$-mediated hydrogenation reported in Refs.~\cite{vaidya2003synthesis,grzeschik2020overlooked}.
-This can happen if most of borohydride is hydrolysed in the first few minutes of the reaction, after which $\Hy$-mediated hydrogenation dominates.
-This suggestion is consistent with the fact that production of $\Hy$ bubbles was observed only in the first 5–8 min of the reaction~\cite{groppe2024catalyst}.
+This can happen if most of the borohydride is hydrolysed in the first few minutes of the reaction, after which hydrogenation by dissolved $\Hy$ dominates.
+This suggestion is also consistent with the fact that production of $\Hy$ bubbles was observed only in the first 5–8 min of the reaction~\cite{groppe2024catalyst}.

-To analyze the data, we use a simple kinetic model Eqs.~(\ref{eq:frank_nip}--\ref{eq:frank_h2}), which describes two pathways of 4-NiP hydrogenation and takes into account hydrogen transport (see Supplementary material for details).
+To analyze the data, we use a simple kinetic model Eqs.~(\ref{eq:frank_nip}--\ref{eq:frank_h2}), which describes two pathways of 4-NiP reduction and takes into account hydrogen transport (see Supplementary material for details).
 Before fitting the model to experimental data, we use it to rationalize the observed kinetic features on a qualitative level.